oddcamp/frontend-manual/README.md

 We prefer using SVG icons via `<use>` and/or inline `<svg>`.
 Using raster file types (such as PNGs) or fonts for icons is strongly discouraged.

-In case of monocolor SVG icons, their color should be alterable from the CSS of the page using `fill` property.
-For that to work the SVG code of an icon should have `viewBox` attribute set whereas color defining attributes should be removed or replaced with `currentColor` value where needed.
+In the case of monocolor SVG icons, their color should be alterable from the CSS of the page using `fill` property.
+For that to work the SVG code of an icon should have `viewBox` attribute set whereas color-defining attributes should be removed or replaced with `currentColor` value where needed.

 ### Raster images

-For raster images, we should use JPGs when the image's contents are mostly photographic in nature (i.e. where colour clustering is unlikely to be noticeable) and PNGs when the image is mostly geometric, has large homogeneous swaths of colour or when transparency is required.
+For raster images, we should use JPGs when the image's contents are mostly photographic in nature (i.e. where color clustering is unlikely to be noticeable) and PNGs when the image is mostly geometric and has large homogeneous swaths of color or when transparency is required.

 We should use `<picture>` and/or `[srcset]` as much as possible.

 ### Optimisation

-Images should always be optimised before the site goes live.
+Images should always be optimized before the site goes live.
 This should be done in a non-destructive manner (i.e. you should make sure the original, non-compressed images are still easily available somewhere).
 For JPGs, most software has decent compression algorithms.
-For PNGs, you'll find a list of useful optimisation resources below.
+For PNGs, you'll find a list of useful optimization resources below.

 ### Resources